open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 proficiency in Perception, he or she has a passive Wisdom (Perception) score of 14.

-The rules on hiding in the “Dexterity” section below rely on passive checks, as do the exploration rules.
+The rules on hiding in the "Dexterity" section below rely on passive checks, as do the exploration rules.

 Working Together
 ~~~~~~~~~~~~~~~~

 Sometimes two or more characters team up to attempt a task.
 The
-character who’s leading the effort—or the one with the highest ability
+character who's leading the effort---or the one with the highest ability
-modifier—can make an ability check with advantage, reflecting the help
+modifier---can make an ability check with advantage, reflecting the help
 provided by the other characters.
 In combat, this requires the Help
 action.

 A character can only provide help if the task is one that he or she
 could attempt alone.
 For example, trying to open a lock requires
-proficiency with thieves’ tools, so a character who lacks that
+proficiency with thieves' tools, so a character who lacks that
-proficiency can’t help another character in that task.
+proficiency can't help another character in that task.
 Moreover, a
 character can help only when two or more individuals working together
 would actually be productive.
 Some tasks, such as threading a needle,
 are no easier with help.